A Recursive Algorithm for Mining Association Rules: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{section formalism}, we give some formalism and definitions to describe the data set of transactions, the items and the itemsets.
-Then we present the recursive building of the tree of all itemsets and that of all frequent itemsets; we give the properties of these trees. {In Section~\ref{section algo}, we present the two versions of our algorithm (the one for the FIM and the one for the ARM), their updating, and their applications.} In Section~\ref{section comparaison}, we give our experimental study and compare the performance of Apriori, Eclat/LCM and PrefRec.
+Then we present the recursive building of the tree of all itemsets and that of all frequent itemsets; we give the properties of these trees. {In Section~\ref{section algo}, we present the two versions of our algorithm (the one for the FIM and the one for the ARM), their updating, and their applications.} In Section~\ref{section comparaison}, we give our experimental study and compare the performance of PrefRec with that of other algorithms.